Last Updated on May 27, 2023 by Robert A. Foreman

 How does the sweaty hand affect play?

-Sweta is not a big concern for all tennis players even though everyone sweats during playing tennis.
+Sweta is not a big concern for all tennis players even though everyone sweats while playing tennis.
 However, sweat bothers those who sweat excessively.
 A sweaty hand can affect your performance in several ways.

 Slipping off racquets: